pa1tech/incred_file_share/README.md

 ## [Click here to download the latest release v1.0](https://github.com/pa1tech/ftpServer/releases/download/v1.0/FTP_Server.exe)
  Run the executable in the folder which you would like to share via FTP

-### Bugs
-- Doesn't work when port 21 is busy.
-To be fixed in the next release